ananta medicare

 Elimination

-Within 120 hours after oral administration of 14C-labeled clopidogrel in humans, approximately 50% of the radioactivity is excreted in urine and about 46% in feces.
+Within 120 hours after oral administration of 14C-labeled clopidogrel in humans, approximately 50% of the radioactivity is excreted in urine and about 46% in faeces.
 After oral administration of a single 75 mg dose, the elimination half-life of clopidogrel is approximately 6 hours.
 The elimination half-life of the main circulating (inactive) metabolite is 8 hours after single and repeated doses.

 Pharmacogenetics.
 CYP2C19 is involved in the formation of both the active metabolite and the intermediate 2-oxo-clopidogrel metabolite.
 The pharmacokinetics of the active clopidogrel metabolite and the antiplatelet effects, based on ex vivo platelet aggregation measurements, differ depending on CYP2C19 genotype.